Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 Yarn: (Fingering Weight #1)

 The Mosaic Floral Pillow is a colorful nod to the 70s with its bright orange background and its fabulous flower centerpiece.
 The colors are reversed on the back for a fun contrast and to even out the amount of each color of yarn used.
-The front and back half of the pillow are each worked separately in back and forth rows, and then seamed together along the edges.
+The front and back half of the pillow are each worked separately in back and forth rows and then seamed together along the edges.
+This design not only showcases a vibrant aesthetic but also highlights the durability and texture of the fiber used.

 Designer: Yarnspirations